-All residence halls, special interest houses, fraternity/sorority houses, cottages, and townhouses have a laundry room.
+All residence halls, special interest houses, cottages, and townhouses have a laundry room.
 Washers and dryers are free to operate (the cost is included in room rates) and are to be used by residents of that facility only.

 How are on-campus housing facilities staffed?

-The Assistant Dean of Students and Director of Residence Life oversee day-to-day operations of all campus living units.
+The Assistant Dean of Students and Director of Housing Life oversee day-to-day operations of all campus living units.
 They are assisted by resident directors and resident assistants.
 Resident assistants are assigned to residence hall floors, special interest houses, cottage and townhouse areas.

 Are there study floors?

 All on-campus living units have "quiet hours" which are in effect from 10 p.m. – 10 a.m.
 Sunday through Thursday and midnight to 10 a.m. on Friday and Saturday.

 Each room has a bed, desk, chair, dresser and closet for each student, except in some houses.
 Drapes and/or mini-blinds are also furnished in each room.
 Special Interest Houses, UF Cottages, UF Village, UF Haven, and UF Townhouse residents have carpeted bedrooms.

 What is the visitation policy?